lorenzoscottb/DReAMy/README.md

  'The group joint stranger adult experienced happiness.
 The dreamer experienced anger.',]
 ```
 ## NER
-An important aspect of each dream report is the character that appear in it.
-In thi notebook, we will see how to use `dreamy` to extract character appearing in each report.
-As always, character are defined with respect to the Hall & Van de Castle system.
-CHAR are in this case spelled out, and do not/should not include the dreamer themself.
-Please note that CHAR data used in training is not linked to any specii feature.
-In other words, prediction should not be interpreted in any other way other than their presence.
+An important aspect of each dream report is the characters appearing in it.
+The code below allows you to easily extract characters in a given report, once again following the (spelt out) HVDC notation.
+Please note that CHAR data used in training is not linked to any specific HVDC feature (emotions, misfortune, etc...).
+In other words, given the same report, predictions can (or should) be different from the emotion-generation model.
 ```py
 classification_type = "full"
 model_type          = "base-en"